 Assassin's Creed Valhalla is Ubisoft's latest open world action RPG.
 You play as the Viking warrior Eivor, who leaves his or her home of Norway in order to establish a settlement in merry old England.
 The only problem is that 9th Century England stands fractured and war-torn, so Eivor is tasked with forging alliances with the country's many kings and clan chiefs.

-We gave the game a respectable 7/10 score in our Assassin's Creed Valhalla PS4 review, and we plan to cover the PS5 version in a separate review as soon as we're able.
+We gave the game a respectable 7/10 score in our Assassin's Creed Valhalla PS4 review, and an improved 8/10 score in our updated Assassin's Creed Valhalla PS5 review.
 In short, it's a great open world adventure with a surprisingly good story running through it.

 In this Assassin's Creed Valhalla guide, we're going to pass along some tricks and tips that should help you get started.
 We've also written an extensive guide on the game's massive skill tree: Assassin's Creed Valhalla: Best Skills.
-And we have this armor set guide under construction: Assassin's Creed Valhalla: All Armor Sets and Where to Find Them.
+And we have an armor set guide that's being updated on a regular basis: Assassin's Creed Valhalla: All Armor Sets and Where to Find Them.

-We'll be adding to our Assassin's Creed Valhalla guide over the coming weeks, so remember to check back.
+We'll be adding to our Assassin's Creed Valhalla guide as content updates and expansions are released, so be sure to check back.

 Assassin's Creed Valhalla Guide: Skills